-At some point in our lives, we all face uncertainty when it comes to our finances.
-Whether we’re facing debt as a result of a natural disaster or other accident, are having trouble managing credit cards, or have recently been hospitalized and are now dealing with extensive bills, there may come a time where the debt is too overwhelming to handle.
-If you reach that point, you could benefit from working with a Baltimore bankruptcy lawyer.
+At some point in our lives, we all face uncertainty regarding our finances.
+Whether we’re facing debt as a result of a natural disaster, are having trouble managing credit cards, or have recently been hospitalized due to a workers’ compensation situation or a personal injury accident and are now dealing with extensive bills, there may come a time when the debt is too overwhelming to handle.
+You could benefit from working with a Baltimore bankruptcy lawyer if you reach that point.

-When debt becomes overwhelming, bankruptcy can give a person a fresh start financially.
-Choosing to file bankruptcy is a big deal, which is why it’s important to understand the implications and potential outcomes.
-When you work with Belsky, Weinberg & Horowitz, LLC, we’ll guide you through the process and help you determine how best to secure your future.
+Bankruptcy can give a person a fresh start financially when debt becomes overwhelming.
+Choosing to file bankruptcy in Baltimore is a big deal, so it’s important to understand the implications and potential outcomes of doing so.
+When you work with Belsky & Horowitz, LLC, we’ll guide you through your options and help you determine how best to secure your future.

-Understanding the U.S. Bankruptcy Code and Bankruptcy in Maryland
+Understanding How the U.S. Bankruptcy Code Applies in Maryland

-All bankruptcy cases are handled in federal court under outlines rules in the U.S. Bankruptcy Code.
-In Maryland, there are bankruptcy courts located within each of the 94 federal judicial districts.
+All bankruptcy cases are handled in federal court under outlined rules in the U.S. Bankruptcy Code.
+In Maryland, bankruptcy courts are located within each of the 94 federal judicial districts.

-The bankruptcy process is complex, which is why it’s often in a debtor’s best interest to work with an experienced bankruptcy lawyer.
-When you first meet with your attorney, they’ll help you determine which type of bankruptcy you’ll want to file.
+The bankruptcy process is complex, so it’s often in a debtor’s best interest to work with an experienced bankruptcy lawyer.
+When you first meet with your attorney, they’ll help you determine which type of bankruptcy you may want to file.

 Types of Bankruptcy

-While the general goal of bankruptcy is to clear debt, there are six different types that can be filled—all of which work for certain people or businesses in specific circumstances.
-Let’s start by taking a look at the most commonly filed types—Chapter 7 and Chapter 13.
+While the general goal of bankruptcy is to clear debt, there are six different types that can be filed—all of which work for certain people or businesses in specific circumstances.
+Let’s start by looking at the most commonly filed types—Chapter 7 and Chapter 13.

 Chapter 7 Bankruptcy

 In the event there is remaining unsecured debt, like from credit cards or medical bills, the amount is typically erased.
-It’s important to note, however, that some debt, like student loans and taxes, are not forgivable through bankruptcy.
+It’s important to note, however, that some debts, like student loans and taxes, are generally not forgivable through bankruptcy.

 Chapter 7 is only available to those who the court decides don’t make enough money to pay back their debt in any way.
-A means test is used to compare the debtor’s income to the state average.
+A means test compares debtors’ incomes to Maryland state averages.
 Finances are also examined to determine if there is disposable income.

 Chapter 13 Bankruptcy